 The Bee Informed Partnership Team

-Kathy Baylis 1, Jai Holt1, Grace Kunkel2, Meghan McConnell2, Karen Rennich2, Dennis vanEngelsdorp2, foThe Bee Informed Partnership3
+Kathy Baylis 1, Jai Holt1, Grace Kunkel2, Meghan McConnell2, Karen Rennich2, Dennis vanEngelsdorp2, for the The Bee Informed Partnership3

 1 University of Illinois, 2University of Maryland, 3www.beeinformed.org

 In March and April of 2014, 17 brokers responded to the Pollinator Availability survey.
 This response represents about half of the estimated 30 brokers in the industry.
 These brokers collectively placed 352,972 colonies in almonds in 2014 and the number of colonies collectively placed by the responding brokers represents 20.7% of the 1.7 million colonies used for almond pollination this year.
 Of the colonies placed, about 18.5% were managed in California exclusively.
 The average broker placed 20,763 colonies, owned by 13 different beekeepers, and placed these bees in orchards owned by 23 different almond growers.